UPBGE/UPBGE-Docs/source/manual/logic/actuators/types/motion.rst

    The movement is incorporated to the movement performed by others character motion actuators doing the movement more fluid.
 Jump
-   The character performs the jump previously configured.
+   Make the character jump using the settings in the physics properties (Jump Force and Max Jumps).